runtimeverification/javamop/docs/Usage.md

 #### Generating Instrumentation File and Java Library

-With this mode, you can generate an instrumentation (.aj) file and a java library (.java) file to be weaved into the target program.
+With this mode, you can generate an instrumentation (.aj) file and a Java library (.java) file to be weaved into the target program.
 The instrumentation file includes the pointcuts and advice which will be used by ajc to instrument the code.
 The advice in the instrumentation file will call the functions provided in the Java library.
-For simplicity, JavaMOP appends the java library file to the instrumentation file and generates a single .aj file in the end.
+For simplicity, JavaMOP appends the Java library file to the instrumentation file and generates a single .aj file in the end.
 Once JavaMOP is correctly installed, this can be achieved by running the following command: